whoward/docs/markdown/reference/rest-api.md

 https://saucelabs.com/rest/v1/storage/sauceUsername/test_file_name?overwrite=true \
 --data-binary @/path/to/your_file_name
 ```

-This can be scripted in any programming language.
-Just make sure the HTTP method being used is POST and the `Content-Type` header is correct.
+Don't forget to include the "@" sign right before you specify the path to your file.
+In addition, you should be able to script this request using any programming language.
+Just make sure that the HTTP method being used is POST and the `Content-Type` header is correct.

 **Optional Query Params:**

-By default, the API prevents overwriting files already stored in Sauce temporary storage.
+By default, the REST API prevents overwriting files already stored in the temporary sauce storage.
 The `overwrite=true` query parameter (shown in the example above) can be added to allow overwriting.

 ### Get Stored Files